 Though back pain develops from many causes, a herniated disc is one of the most common.
 The type of pain may vary, but for some, a herniated disc affects quality of life.
-At Greater Michigan Spine & Neurosurgery in Mt.
-Pleasant and Battle Creek, Michigan, experienced neurosurgeon Timothy Spencer, DO, offers a minimally invasive technique for the treatment of a herniated disc that’s unique to him.
+At Greater Michigan Spine & Neurosurgery in Battle Creek, Michigan, experienced neurosurgeon Timothy Spencer, DO, offers a minimally invasive technique for the treatment of a herniated disc that’s unique to him.
 The technique alleviates symptoms and helps you get back to your regular activities faster.
 Call the office.

 A herniated disc, or prolapsed disc, occurs when the outer fibers around your intervertebral disc are injured and rupture out of place.

 An acute injury may lead to a herniated disc.
 However, your intervertebral discs degenerate as you get older, making them more vulnerable to herniation.
 Herniated discs occur in any part of your spine, but most often affect the lower back and neck.

 Herniated disc symptoms vary in type and severity based on the area of the spine affected, the severity of the herniation, and whether it’s irritating or compressing your spinal canal or a spinal nerve.
 If your herniated disc isn’t pressing on a nerve, you may only experience dull back pain.

 However, if your herniated disc is compressing your spinal canal or a spinal nerve, you may experience a range of symptoms such as:

 Your herniated disc may also cause sciatica, which is a common pain condition that involves the sciatic nerve and causes symptoms that travel from your lower back into your leg on one side of your body.